mhipszki/eslint-formatter-summary/README.md

 ## Intention

-It is a matter of minutes to add ESLint to a new project, but can be quite challenging to introduce it (or just add a stricter rule set) to _existing projects_, already large codebases.
+It is a matter of minutes to add ESLint to a new project, however it can be quite challenging to introduce it (or just add a stricter rule set) to _existing projects_, already large codebases.

 Possibly hundreds if not thousands of errors will pop up which can seem overwhelming to be fixed when we see the default formatted output, forcing us to back up from making our code base better / more consistent.